highfidelity/hifi-docs-grav-content/02.create-and-explore/09.extras/04.midi/docs.md

 [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)

-This will create a virtual in/out port to send information into and out of Hifi
+This will create a virtual in/out port to send information into and out of HiFi

 [VMPK](http://vmpk.sourceforge.net/)